Attraction tickets | TicketLens

 A show of extravagance

-The Moulin Rouge has been a staple of Western pop culture for over 130 years and has since appeared in numerous books, movies, television series and songs.
-The show Féerie takes place daily, offering good vibes and mesmerizing stage art, which is characterized by the Can-can, a fast French dance - a celebration of colors since 1889.
+The Moulin Rouge has been an integral part of Western pop culture for over 130 years.
+The show Féerie happens daily, offering good mood and captivating stagecraft.
+Moulin Rouge is - in short - a festival of colors since 1889.

-The Moulin Rouge is certainly the most archetypal French vaudeville, founded in 1889 at the height of the Belle Époque by Joseph Oller and Charles Zidler, and still offers its guests music, dance and drama.
-Initially, it was used for revues, operettas, and cinema performances, followed by shows that emulated circus performances.
-At the same time, acrobatics and clowning, along with showgirls and dancers, were part of the performances, which at first served only to entertain wealthy citizens, the founders of vaudeville.
-The can-can, in which the dancers perform high kicks, became a trademark of the Moulin Rouge.
-Jane Avril and La Goulue were two famous performers at the vaudeville in Montmartre who were particularly celebrated for their can-can, but over the years celebrities such as Edith Piaf, Frank Sinatra and Ella Fitzgerald also performed here.
+The Moulin Rouge is perhaps the most archetypical French variety venue.
+It was founded in 1889 at the height of the Belle Époque by Joseph Oller and Charles Zidler and offers its guests music, dance, and drama to this day.
+Initially, the Moulin Rouge was used for revues, operettas and movie screenings.
+This was followed by shows that were more akin to circus performances.
+Acrobatics and clowning, alongside showgirls and dancers, were part of the performances that initially served only for the entertainment of the wealthy citizens.
+The famous dance Cancan, in which the dancers perform high kicks, became a hallmark of the Moulin Rouge.
+Jane Avril and La Goulue were two famous performers in the Montmartre variety that were especially celebrated for their Cancan.
+Over the years, greats such as Edith Piaf, Frank Sinatra, or Ella Fitzgerald also performed here.

-Every day, the audience is captivated by 60 scantily clad dancers in the two-hour performance Féerie.
-They experience multiple settings, ranging from a pirate ship and Paris to a circus.
-Although the show has been on its schedule since 1999, it is sold out almost every day.
-Besides the talent of the dancers, the 1000 colorful costumes, designed and made over the years by in-house tailors and created in cooperation with select Parisian ateliers, are also very impressive.
-The costumes are elaborately hand decorated with beads, sequins and feathers and usually weigh several kilos.
+Every day, the Moulin Rouge captivates audiences with 80 performers, including 60 Doriss Girls (Cancan dancers) during the two-hour performance of Féerie.
+Visitors experience several scenes, ranging from a pirate ship and Paris to the circus.
+Although the show has been in the program since 1999, it is almost sold out daily.
+In addition to the talent of the performers, the 1,000 colorful costumes, designed and fabricated by ateliers and the in-house tailor, created in cooperation with selected Parisian workshops, also impress.
+These costumes are intricately hand-decorated with beads, sequins, and feathers, and usually weigh severals kilos.

 Superstition starts with F

-In 1963, the cabaret "Frou-Frou" was developed, which went so well that subsequent shows would also start with "F"."Fascination", "Fantastic", "Formidable" and of course "Féerie" followed.
+In 1963, the cabaret "Frou-Frou" was developed, which was so successful that the subsequent shows were also supposed to start with an "F".
+This was followed by "Fascination", "Fantastic", "Formidable", and of course "Féerie".

 The red mill

 The Moulin Rouge is located in the Montmartre district, which once had a rural character.
-Surrounded by 30 windmills that ground grain, artists once settled in this mountain village.
-Today, only the red mill on the roof of the Moulin Rouges reminds us of its former surroundings, which is even illuminated at night.
-However, the beautiful view of Paris from the city hill has been preserved!
+Surrounded by 30 windmills that ground the grain, this hill village was once a settlement for artists.
+Today, only the red mill on the roof of the Moulin Rouge remains as a reminder of the former environment.
+The beautiful view of Paris from the city hill is naturally preserved to this day!

 Doriss Girls and Doriss Dancers | Photo: Flickr, Larry Koester - CC BY-NC-SA 2.0